Introduction

 Sealing the Finish

-To protect your newly stained cabinets, it’s essential to seal the finish:
+To protect your newly stained cabinets, sealing the finish is really important:

-- Choose a clear polyurethane or varnish suitable for wood surfaces.
+- Pick a clear polyurethane or varnish that works well on wood surfaces.

 - Apply the sealer with a clean brush, using long, even strokes.

-- Allow the first coat to dry completely, then lightly sand with a fine-grit sandpaper.
+- Let the first coat dry completely, then lightly sand with fine-grit sandpaper.

-- Wipe away the dust and apply a second coat for added durability.
+- Remove the dust and apply a second coat for extra durability.

 -